nikenyudha/my-kaggle-journey/README.md

 I started my journey of learning data science through various platforms, including **Kaggle**.
 Here are some of the projects and notebooks I have worked on:

 ### 📁 Repository Structure
-⭐ Notebooks > Contains notebooks from courses & exercises on Kaggle ⭐ Projects > Contains projects that I try and develop ⭐ Datasets >  A collection of datasets that I use in exercises & projects
+- ⭐ Notebooks ->  _Contains notebooks from courses & exercises on Kaggle_
+- ⭐ Projects -> _Contains projects that I try and develop_
+- ⭐ Datasets ->  _A collection of datasets that I use in exercises & projects_

 ### 🔥 Skills & Tools Learned
 ✅ **Python (Pandas, NumPy, Scikit-Learn)**